On the Longest Spanning Tree with Neighborhoods: Approximation Algorithms

-We next refine this algorithm to achieve an approximation ratio of $0.511$.
+We next refine the previous algorithm to achieve an approximation ratio of $0.511$.
+The setting is the same, where $ab$ is a bichromatic diameter pair of unit length.
 The technique uses two parameters $x$ and $y$, introduced below.
-The smallest value of the ratio obtained over the entire range of admissible $x$ and $y$ is determined and output as the approximation ratio of Algorithm~\textbf{A2}.
-For simplicity, we present the algorithm for the plane \ie, $d=2$; its extension to higher dimensions is straightforward, and is briefly discussed at the end.
+The smallest value of the ratio obtained over the entire range of admissible $x$ and $y$ is determined and yields the approximation ratio of {\tt Algorithm~A2}.